A business makes a purchase return by sending goods back to a supplier with a debit note, and the supplier on acceptance, issues a credit note.

 The goods have a purchase value of 2,000 and had been purchased from the supplier on account, the balance due remains outstanding in the accounts payable (trade creditors) ledger account of the supplier.

-A purchase return, sometimes called a returns outwards, is recorded in the accounting records as follows:
+Purchase returns are sometimes called returns outwards and are recorded in the accounting records as follows:

 Journal Entry for a Purchase Return